jbarratt/serialized.net-octopress/source/_posts/2011-09-28-an-iteration-of-the-lean-meetings-concept.markdown

 designation (color of sticky works, as pictured above, or a separate section in the backlog) for items that are "_Today Or They Die_" -- things which will happen between now and the next meeting, regardless of if we discuss them or not.
+If it's December 1, and your next Meeting is Jan 1, you should probably make your Christmas plans.

-This can help with voting; they may still not end up getting selected for discussion, but at least the team has a shared understanding that we're letting the opportunity pass.
+This can help with voting; those items may still not end up getting selected for discussion, but at least the team has a shared understanding that we're letting the opportunity pass.